AlexXanderGrib/node-tdlib/docs/api/classes/index.types.default._AsyncApi.md

 ▸ **toggleGroupCallEnabledStartNotification**(`parameters`): `Promise`<[`ok`](../modules/index.types.default.md#ok-1)\>

-Toggles whether the current user will receive a notification when the group call will start; scheduled group calls only
+Toggles whether the current user will receive a notification when the group call starts; scheduled group calls only

 #### Parameters